-Please use this identifier to cite or link to this item: http://repository.ukwk.ac.id/handle/123456789/1881
+Please use this identifier to cite or link to this item: https://repository.ukwk.ac.id/handle/123456789/1881

 Title: The use of coconut (Cocos nucifera L) flesh and water to improve the physicochemical properties of palm sugar syrup